jybeat/jybeat.github.io/index.md

 ---

 Jerkyourbeat offers a new way of watching porn.
-It creates music videos for any music you like, using any porn you like.
+It creates music videos for any song you like, using any porn you like.
 This combines the most enjoyable things in the world.

 <div class="6u 12u$(small)">